Alex-Rose/PXG_Telemetry_fork/README.md

 ## Compilation

-- Download and install Qt 5.14.1 or higher from www.qt.io
+- Download and install the open source version of Qt 5.14.1 or higher from www.qt.io
 - Open "F1Telemetry.pro" with Qt creator and compile the project